jona-sassenhagen/popsi/content/apply_dsgvo.md

 ** When and where **

-The workshop will take place on Friday, May 24th from 9:00 AM to 1:30 PM in SP0.04, Seminarhaus, Campus Westend.
+The workshop will take place on Friday, May 24th from 9:00 AM to 1:30 PM in SP0.04, Seminarpavillon, Campus Westend.

 If you want to register for the workshop, please fill out this GoogleForm: https://forms.gle/EnU1Br4cMMeAUayF7